razshare/frizzante-docs/docs/sessions.md

 The `f.SessionStart()` function does not set any expiration date, domain or path on the session cookie sent to the browser.

-Instead, `f.ServerWithSessionOperator()` has complete control over the lifetime of any session.
+Instead, `f.ServerWithSessionBuilder()` has complete control over the lifetime of any session.